 Brace Creation Process & Materials Used

 The creation of these orthoses is a straightforward process.
 There are usually a few available premade pectus carinatum braces.
-But, doctors say that they prefer to custom manufacture each patient’s orthosis.
-Most significantly, custom manufacturing ensures a lower form and more comfortable orthosis with fewer skin breakdown issues.
+But, doctors say that they prefer to custom manufacture each patient's orthosis.
+Custom manufacturing ensures a lower form and more comfortable orthosis with fewer skin breakdown issues.

 The bulge has a thermoform and border, and it's made with a soft interface of a hard substance such as high-density polyethylene or copolymer.
 The metal anterior and posterior bands are in a precise shape before being coated with heat shrink tubing, giving enough room for compression.

 These are joined on either side by ladder buckles that adjust the compression.
 The arrangement of these buckles and ladder straps gives the patient track of the compression and raises to regular intervals.